 Open a SoFi Checking and Savings Account and start earning 1.25% APY on your cash!

-How to Deposit Money Into an Online Bank Account
+4 Ways to Deposit Cash in an Online Bank Account

 If your accounts are at an online bank, you may wonder how best to deposit your cash.
 After all, there isn’t a bricks and mortar branch to stroll into, and no one wants to mail cash.
 But don’t worry; you have plenty of options.
 One is to find an in-network ATM.
 Find out what network of ATMs your online bank is part of, and you can then deposit cash in one of those ATMs.
 Be sure to keep your receipt until the money surfaces in your account so you’re sure everything went through properly.